Panafacom

-Panafacom was a Japanese microprocessor design firm formed on 2 July 1973 by a consortium including Fujitsu, Fuji Electric and Matsushita (Panasonic).
+Panafacom was a Japanese microprocessor design firm established on 2 July 1973 by a consortium of companies that included Fujitsu, Fuji Electric and Matsushita (Panasonic).
 The company was formed to design and manufacture the MN1610, a 16-bit microprocessor.
-It was released in April 1975, beating the Texas Instruments TMS9900 to become the world's first single-chip 16-bit microprocessor.
+The MN1610 was released in April 1975, becoming one of the world's first single-chip 16-bit microprocessors.

 The design saw relatively little use and remains largely unknown in the computer field.
 In 1987, Panafacom was merged with USAC Electronic Industrial to form today's PFU Limited.